g-1-repo/studio/packages/example/README.md

-# @g-1/boilerplate
+# @g-1/example

-A clean, production-ready API boilerplate built with the @g-1/core framework.
+A complete example application demonstrating how to build production-ready APIs with the `@g-1/core` framework.the @g-1/core framework.

 ## Features